How To Be Emotionally Healthy? (Part 2)

 2 More Emotional Laxatives

 Being vulnerable on an emotional level is terrifying.
 One reason I became a therapist is to appear like I’ve got things together.
 When people come to me for help, I’m seen as the expert, therefore I remain in control.
 I’m more comfortable helping than being helped.
 Asking for help is scary.
-Not being in control is even more terrifying.

 Bad Reasons to Express Our Emotions